codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

 ### Dashboard Sessions List - Chat Indicator

-Add indicator when session has active chat:
+Add indicator when session has active chat (works for any terminal status):

 ```
 ┌──────────────────────────────────────────────────┐